zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-01-python-structure.md

 ```

-You can delete the csv reader code once you've demonstrated your file is accessed.
+Delete the csv reader code once you've demonstrated your file is accessed.
+You won't be using `csv` to read the files.

 [Next activity](2-02-pandas-df)